sebsauvage/Shaarli/doc/md/docker/docker-101.md

 [Service]
 Restart=always

-# Put any environment you want in here, like $host- or $domainname in this example
+# Put any environment you want in an included file, like $host- or $domainname in this example
 EnvironmentFile=/etc/sysconfig/box-environment

 # It's just an example..